NoeeeTrejo/Search-Replace/README.md

 # Search-Replace
 Search &amp; Replace!
 - Finds and searched for some word in a text file and replaces every instance of it!

+## How to use it:
+- Compile the code and run main!

 ## Included Files:
 - The whole Shrek script.